kgj-0x64/meact.js/src/22-react-sim-multi-page-app/README.md

-# Why Make Single Bundle of Library?
+# Why should we make Single Entrypoint of the Library?

 Apart from size increase due to redundancy...